 3.5.3 make such calls upon customers or potential customers in the Territory for the purpose of promoting the Products as the Agent may think fit;

-3.5.5 attend such trade exhibitions for a minimum of 8 hours a day where the Principal considers that the trade exhibition is relevant to the Territory or for such number of hours as the Principal and the Agent may from time to time agree.
+3.5.4 attend such trade exhibitions where the Principal considers that the trade exhibition is relevant to the Territory for such number of hours as the Principal and the Agent may from time to time agree.
 In the absence of such agreement the Principal may reasonably require attendance at such trade exhibitions for such number of hours as it considers reasonable; and

-3.5.6 give to the Principal at least 14 days’ notice in writing of the dates of any period of holiday exceeding 3 working days during which the Agent will not be performing his duties under this Agreement.
+3.5.5 give to the Principal prior notification of any holidays exceeding 5 working days during which the Agent will not be performing his duties under this Agreement.

 3.6 The Agent shall promptly refer to the Principal all enquiries concerning the Products from customers and prospective customers outside the Territory.

 3.7 The Agent shall in all dealings concerning the Products describe himself as “Sales Agent” for the Principal.